:::: One-line Brief//

-An immense amount of research has gone into developing and encoding smart materials that change their stiffness and strength.
+Vast R&D has gone into the development and encoding of smart materials that change their stiffness and strength.
 Microfibers impregnated with Carbon materials, smart fabric sensors, graphene, and experiments of twisting conductive fibers with normal fibers of fabric help in designing a backpack that does not need to be stitched at all.
 Once, tension-compression elements become inseparable, new design possibilities emerge.